PPPS Office Hours: 8.30am to 4.30pm

 Lunch time break 1.00pm - 1.50pm

-Please note that it is essential that your child/children arrive at school to start their learning on time.
-When the music plays at 8.58am your child/children should be lining up to enter the buildings.
+It is essential that your child/children arrive at school to start their learning on time.
+When the music plays at 8.57am your child/children should be lining up to enter the building.

 Note that students are NOT ALLOWED to enter the classroom unsupervised BEFORE 9.00am, and no student is to enter classrooms at recess or at lunch break.

-For safety reasons, if your child/children arrive at school before 8.30am they will be placed in before school care if they are registered and you will be billed or you will be contacted if they are not registered with Camp Australia.
+For safety reasons, if your child/children arrives/arrive at school before 8.30am, they will be placed in before school care if they are registered and you will be billed or you will be contacted if they are not registered with Camp Australia.

 ACCESS TO STAFF AND CLASSROOMS

 We encourage you to contact your child’s teacher with any questions or concerns.